VBAndCs/ZML/README.md

 But on the other hand, you have to use the C# indexer square brackets `[ ]` instead of VB brackets `( )` when you deal with collection items.

 # ZML Tags:
-ZML contains the most needed tags to represent basic C# statements, Razor statements and some commonly uses tag helpers.
+ZML contains the most needed tags to represent basic C# statements, Razor statements and some commonly used tag helpers.
-All ZML tags belongs to the `z:` namespace (such as `<z:text>`) to avoid any confliction with HTML tags (such as `<text>`).
+All ZML tags belongs to the `z:` namespace (such as `<z:text>`) to avoid any conflictions with HTML tags (such as `<text>`).
 You don't have to define the `z:` namespace in .zml files, because ZML does that internally, but you have to define it in vbxml code like this:
 ```xml
 <zml xmlns:z="zml">
   <!--add your ZML tages inside this block-->